After Decades Of Air Pollution, A Louisiana Town Rebels Against A Chemical Giant

 Biggs and others point to the chloroprene plant in Louisiana as an example of IRIS being used to unjustly regulate the chemical industry.
 Because the plant is already complying with state pollution permits, they argue, company shouldn't be forced to reduce chloroprene emissions further.

-In November, the Senate moved to eliminate funding for IRIS, although the current spending bill continues to find the program.
+In November, the Senate moved to eliminate funding for IRIS, although the current spending bill continues to fund the program.
 In the coming months, the National Academies of Science is expected to release a report on the program's progress instituting congressionally mandated reforms.